 Title IX Deputy Coordinators

-Brian Tomlinson, Assistant Dean and Director of Student Conduct
+Brian Tomlinson, Associate Dean and Director of Student Conduct

 Anne L. Mitchell, Interim Director of the Office of Equal Opportunity